violetaini/3xui-geo-auto-update/README.md

 This project is intended for servers where 3x-ui is already installed and working correctly.
 It does not install 3x-ui itself.

-On major Linux distribution families, the installer will automatically try to install and start cron if it is missing.
+On standard Linux systems, the installer will automatically try to install and start cron if it is missing.

+On supported low-memory RHEL-like systems, the installer will automatically switch to Supercronic instead of relying on system cron.

 ## Open Source Notice and Disclaimer